• 日本語

 <Outline of work>

-Venue: Aichi Arts Center, Small Hall
+Venue: Aichi Prefectural Art Theater, Small Hall

-Venue: Aichi Arts Center, Small Hall
+Venue: Aichi Prefectural Art Theater, Small Hall

-Venue: Aichi Arts Center, Large Rehearsal Room
+Venue: Aichi Prefectural Art Theater, Large Rehearsal Room

 We value such sensations as invisible wind, smell, and touch to the skin, and attempt to see the invisible.
 Through these features, the artist will project resonance with others and the intersection of memory and time, and challenge new forms of expression.

-Venue: Aichi Arts Center Medium Rehearsal Room
+Venue: Aichi Prefectural Art Theater Naka Rehearsal Room

 Venue: Menicon Theater Aoi